an american parish abroad

 The Cathedral Church of the Holy Trinity in Paris is a church in the Anglican tradition.
 It owes its more commonly used name, “The American Cathedral” to its original American expatriate community as well as its link to the Episcopal Church founded in the United States after independence was won in 1789.
 It was the first church of the Anglican Communion outside the British Isles and its parish has been witness to the major historical events of the past two centuries in Europe.

-The American Cathedral of the Holy Trinity, America's Episcopal/Anglican church in Paris, has served the American community since the 1830s when services were organized in the garden pavillion of the Hôtel de Matignon, the home of Colonel Herman Thorn, (now the official residence of the French Prime Minister).
+In the 1830s, services were first organized in the garden pavilion of the Hotel de Matignon, then the home of Colonel Herman Thorn and today the official residence of the French Prime Minister.
 A parish was formally established in 1859 and the first church building consecrated in 1864 on Rue Bayard.

-The church was consecrated on Thanksgiving Day, November 25, 1886, coinciding with the dedication of the Statue of Liberty in New York, thus reinforcing both our French and American alliances.
-In 1922, Holy Trinity became a cathedral, technically a pro-cathedral, in that it continues as a parish church and also serves as the seat for the Bishop in charge of Episcopal churches in Europe.
+In 1922, Holy Trinity became a pro-cathedral, defined as such in that it continues as both a parish church and serves as the seat for the Bishop in Charge for the Convocation of Episcopal Churches in Europe.

 To discover more about the rich and extraordinary history of our vibrant community, please consult Cameron Allen’s “The History of the American Pro-Cathedral, Church of the Holy Trinity, Paris (1815-1980); iUniverse LLC Bloomington.

 View a guide or listen to an audio tour of the Cathedral and its treasures ↣

 The Cathedral has an Archives Committee charged with the task of organizing and safeguarding records dating to before the dedication of the building in 1886.